“How would I feel, had I never been born?”

 This question posed by Sangen Salo sensei as a child drew him via a long and winding path to a weekend retreat in 2004.
 The retreat was led by Sante Poromaa roshi, who was visiting from Sweden, and it inspired Salo to go to his first sesshin in Zengården, Sweden, in January 2005.

 Sangen sensei finished his formal koan-practice at the end of 2013 (Mumonkan, Hekiganroku, Shoyoroku, Jujukinkai) and was ordained as a Zen Buddhist priest the following spring.
-After having worked for three and a half years as the first zendo leader in Zengården, he gradually moved back to Finland.
+After having worked for three and a half years as the Head of Zendo in Zengården, he gradually moved back to Finland.

 In January 2018 Sante roshi made Salo a Zen teacher.
 Since summer 2020 Sangen sensei has worked and lived permanently in Sanneji.